meredith-lefevre/meredith-lefevre.github.io/_pages/astrophotography.md

 <div style="height:20px;"></div>

-A collection of astronomical images captured during observing and outreach activities.
+Astrophotography is one of my favorite ways to share my passion for astronomy.
+This page features a collection of images captured during personal observing sessions, public outreach events, and observations at the University of Iowa's Van Allen Observatory.

 ## Images